 - Tips and tricks for writing with specific, evocative, and engaging language

-- Games to keep you fresh instead of formulaic, and to keep the unexpected driving your work.
+- Exercises to keep you fresh instead of formulaic, and to keep the unexpected driving your work.

-- Editing theory and technique to help you determine how to sculpt your language and give your readers the experiences you’re aiming to create
+- Editing theory and technique to help you give your readers the experiences you’re aiming to create

 - Introduction to critique and collaboration